anotb/mass-rmv/README.md

 nohup python3 monitor.py &
 ```

-All output will be saved to a `nohup.out` file.
+All detailed, timestamped output will be saved to a `monitor.log` file.
 To stop the monitor, find its Process ID (PID) and use the `kill` command:

 ```bash
 # Find the process ID